Departmental Medical Student Programs

-During the first year, students are placed in diverse sites around Massachusetts for their Community Health Clerkship which enhances their understanding of the importance of the community context in health and health care.
-Complimenting student interest in Community Health is our program in International Health.
+During the first year, students are placed in diverse sites around Massachusetts for their Population Health Clerkship which enhances their understanding of the importance of the community context in health and health care.
+Complimenting student interest in Community Health is our International Global Health program.
 Students have an opportunity to pursue clinical and language programs abroad in the Longitudinal Pathway on Serving Multicultural and Underserved Populations.

 Department faculty play a leadership role in developing and teaching medical school curriculum in basic and clinical epidemiology, in medical decision-making.
-These topics are taught as part of the second year Patient, Physician, and Society (PPS) course and also in the Family Medicine Clerkship.
+These topics are taught as part of the Doctoring and Clinical Skills course and also in the Family Medicine Clerkship.

 Fourth year electives include subinternships in family medicine and preceptorships in family practice, as well as opportunities in preventive medicine, healthcare for the homeless, college healthcare, international medicine and rural family medicine.
 Senior Scholars opportunities explore underserved populations, adolescent care, etc.

 Finally, the department supports a Family Medicine Interest Group (FMIG) that helps students explore family medicine as a potential career choice.
 The FMIG sponsors talks and workshops covering a variety of topics related to family medicine.